 The principal accounting policies adopted in the preparation of the financial statements are set out below.
 These policies have been consistently applied to all the years presented.
-Indue is a for-profit entity and primarily operates in the payment services industry offering white labelled and transactional products to commercial business, government departments and financial institutions.
+Indue is a for-profit entity and primarily operates in the payment services industry offering white labelled and transactional products to financial institutions, commercial business and government departments.